cypik/terraform-digitalocean-kubernetes/README.md

 - 'node_pool'  In addition to the arguments provided, these additional attributes about the cluster's default node pool are exported:

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-digitalocean-kubernetes/tree/master/example) directory within this repository.

 ## License
 This Terraform module is provided under the '[License Name]' License.
-Please see the [LICENSE](https://github.com/opz0/terraform-digitalocean-Kubernetes/blob/master/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/cypik/terraform-digitalocean-Kubernetes/blob/master/LICENSE) file for more details.

 ## Author
 Your Name